Get your free stress and anxiety eBook (57 page PDF)

 1. Building self-awareness.
 This involves recognising your behavioural patterns and emotional reactions.
 Self-awareness is key to making conscious choices that promote healthier relationships.

 2. Developing distress tolerance.
-This involves learning to manage uncomfortable emotions without resorting to behaviours such as withdrawal or lashing out.
+This involves learning to manage uncomfortable emotions without resorting to behaviours such as withdrawal.

 3. Learning how to communicate well.
 This involves expressing your feelings and needs clearly and respectfully so that your partner understands you better.